sangyun884/sangyun884.github.io/_pages/about.md

 ## Research Interest

-I work on deep generative modeling its application in developing machine intelligence that surpasses human capabilities.
+I work on deep generative modeling and its application in developing machine intelligence that surpasses human capabilities.

 ## News
 - **[Oct.
 2024]** One paper has been accepted to NeurIPS 2024.